Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Discrete motivation

 \subsection{Planar maps without marked points}

 In \cite{bbg-recursive-approach,budd-On-peeling} an asymptotic expression for the partition function of planar maps with the loop $O(n)$ model (i.e., the case $A=\emptyset$ and $\Lambda=0$) was established in the setting of quadrangulations when the loops were required to be rigid, i.e.\ a loop leaves and enters a quadrangle through opposite sides of a face.
 The scaling exponent they derived took a different form in four different phases: subcritical, generic critical, non-generic critical dense, and non-generic critical dilute.
-In our paper we focus only on the latter two phases, and we suppose they correspond to $(g,h)\in\mathcal{D}$ and $(g,h)=(g_*,h_*)$ for some $\mathcal{D}\subseteq(0,\infty)^2$ and $(g_*,h_*)\in (0,\infty)^2$, respectively.
-The analogous result of \cite{bbg-recursive-approach,budd-On-peeling} in the setting of triangulations would be the following for some constant $C(n,g,h)>0$ and with $\kappa=\kappa(g,h,n)$ as in Figure \ref{fig:onmodel},
+In our paper we focus only on what corresponds under scaling limit conjectures to the latter two phases, and we write $\mathcal{D}\subseteq (0,\infty)^2$ and $\{(g_*,h_*)\}\subseteq (0,\infty)^2$ for the respective parameter ranges.
+The analogous result of \cite{bbg-recursive-approach,budd-On-peeling} in the setting of triangulations would be the following for some constant $C(n,g,h)>0$ and with $\kappa=\kappa(n,g,h)$ and $\gamma=\gamma(n,g,h)$ as in Figure \ref{fig:onmodel},

 It is expected that a random planar map sampled according to $(T_\ell,\Gamma_\ell)\sim p^{{\sigmab},n,g,h}_{0,\ell}$ converges in the scaling limit to a $\gamma$-LQG surface decorated by a $\CLE_\kappa$.
-To be sightly more precise, $T_\ell$ defines a metric measure space by equipping $T_\ell$ with its graph distance and giving each vertex unit mass, and $(T_\ell,\Gamma_\ell)$ defines a loop-decorated metric measure space.
+To be slightly more precise, $T_\ell$ defines a metric measure space by equipping $T_\ell$ with its graph distance and giving each vertex unit mass, and $(T_\ell,\Gamma_\ell)$ defines a loop-decorated metric measure space.
 It is believed that if we rescale distances and mass appropriately as $\ell\to\infty$ then $(T_\ell,\Gamma_\ell)$ converges in the scaling limit to the $\gamma$-LQG disk decorated by an independent $\CLE_\kappa$.
 The convergence here is for some natural generalization of the Gromov-Hausdorff-Prokhorov topology \cite{adh-ghp} for loop-decorated metric measure spaces, e.g.\ the Gromov-Hausdorff-Prokhorov-Loop (GHPL) topology described in \cite{ghs-metric-peano}.
 We formulate the following precise conjecture.